1885 United States Senate election in Illinois

 The 1885 United States Senate election in Illinois was held from February 18 to May 19, 1885.
 The contentious election was determined by a joint session of the Illinois General Assembly.
 Incumbent Republican United States Senator John A. Logan, seeking a third term (second consecutive) in the United States Senate, was unanimously nominated by a Republican caucus.
 However, some assemblymen expressed concern about the candidate and abstained from supporting him.

 Logan initially faced off against Democrat William Ralls Morrison, who was nominated during a legislative session.
 When the election began on February 18, the assembly combined for 102 Republicans and a coalition of 102 supporting the Democrats, thus producing a stalemate.
 For the next two months, elections were held to no avail during joint sessions.
 On April 12, a Democratic representative died and a Republican candidate won the special election to replace him.
 This angered Democrats, who tired of Morrison's lack of appeal and nominated Judge Lambert Tree in his place.
 After three months, the last Republican holdout consented to follow the rest of his party, and Logan was elected with 103 of the 204 votes.

+Background

+In 1884, Logan was the Republican nominee for Vice President of the United States.
+After the GOP ticket lost the general election to Democrats Grover Cleveland and Thomas A. Hendricks, Logan blamed disloyalty by supporters of President Chester A. Arthur's bid for the Republican nomination.
+Logan obstructed Arthur's nomination of Chicago Inter-Ocean journalist William Eleroy Curtis to be Secretary of the Latin American Trade Commission, claiming that Curtis had made “damaging disclosures... to the Democratic National Committee.”
+Curtis threatened to mobilize his press allies against Logan's re-election, and the controversy eventually dissipated.